Here some of the most common questions about the Nordic countries.

 Scenic self-drives: Trollstigen and Eagle Road in Norway, The Golden Circle and Ring Road in Iceland, around Lake Vänern and the Dalarna province in Sweden.

-Railways: Norway in a Nutshell and Flåm Railway in Norway, Stockholm to Gothenburg in Sweden.
+Amazing Railways: Bergen Railway, Flåm Railway in Norway, Stockholm to Gothenburg in Sweden.

 Overnight ferries from Stockholm to Helsinki and Copenhagen to Oslo.
 Coastal cruises in Greenland.
 Hurtigruten coastal voyages in Norway.